Whole House Safety

 A modern electrical system for Whole House Safety

 A modern electrical protection system includes circuit breakers and load centers, ground fault circuit interrupters and surge protection devices, as well as AFCIs (arc fault circuit interrupters).
-Each of these devices is designed to protect people and their possession against different electrical dangers.
+Each of these devices is designed to protect people and their possessions against different electrical dangers.
 Installed together, they achieve Whole House Safety.

 Siemens is a proud supporter of The Electrical Safety Foundation International (ESFI)